We are all concerned with ensuring that our young people grow up with the right skills to enable them to navigate the online world safely and

 11.Hidden Photo Apps

 16.Video Streamer Apps

-Safer Internet Day 2021 takes place globally on 9 February.
-The theme in the UK this year is, "An internet we trust: exploring reliability in the
+Safer Internet Day 2022 takes place globally on 8 February.
+The theme in the UK this year is, "All fun and games?
+Exploring respect and relationships online".

 The UK safer internet centre has many resources available to parents to support conversation with young people.